tdeerenberg/Musort/README.md

 After that, run the program with `python3 musort.py`.
 ## Manual (options and arguments) `musort --help`
 ```
-Musort © 2023 tdeerenberg (github.com/tdeerenberg)

-DESCRIPTION:
-A Python3 program that renames all selected music/audio files in a folder with a specified naming convention

 USAGE:
 musort [DIRECTORY] [NAMING_CONVENTION] [OPTIONAL_OPTIONS]...
     USAGE EXAMPLES:
     musort ~/music track.title.year -s _ -r
     musort /local/music disc.artist.title.album -r
     musort ~/my_music track.title

 OPTIONAL OPTIONS:
 -h, --help           Show the help menu
 -s, --separator      Set the separator for the filename (ex. '-s .' -> 01.track.flac and '-s -' -> 01-track.mp3)
                      Default separator ( . ) will be used if none is given
 -r, --recursive      Rename files in subdirectories as well
+-v, --version        Prints the version number
 NAMING CONVENTION:
 FORMAT_OPTION.FORMAT_OPTION...
 The amount of format options does not matter.
                                     It can be one, two, three, even all of them.
                                     (See FORMAT OPTIONS below for all options)
 FORMAT OPTIONS:
 album           album as string
 albumartist     album artist as string